xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 - L3 : precedence/dscp/ACLs/fragments
 - MPLS: EXP

-There is an way to match based on traffic-class as well which need a special hw-mdoule CLI to be enabled.
+There is an way to match based on traffic-class as well which need a special hw-mdoule CLI `hw-module profile qos ipv6 short-etm` to be enabled.
+The unmatched traffic class in this case goes to class-default.

 #### Actions in the policy-map